Inventoryframework/inventoryframework.github.io/WorkingInTheSystem/ModifyingCriticalFiles.md

 ---
 # FS_InventoryItem
 This struct will eat up most of your network bandwidth, so adding anything to it can be dangerous.
-Anything being removed from this struct will might require a decent amount of reworking some functions.
+Anything being removed from this struct might require a decent amount of reworking some functions.

 ---
 # FS_ContainerSettings